SinghAman1/Indian-temples/README.md

 User Permissions :

 A user can
--register himself on the app
+*register himself on the app
--view temples
+*view temples
--add reviews
+*add reviews

 An Owner of a temple can
--view and edit his temple
+*view and edit his temple
--Delete temples made by him.
+*Delete temples made by him.
--add new images
+*add new images

 View live App
 Hosted at https://desolate-savannah-29894.herokuapp.com/